pgcopydb configuration

 This section allows to add a list of qualified table names to the exclusion

 filters.
-All the tables that are listed in the exclude-table
+All the tables that are listed in the exclude-table section are

 going to be ignored by the pgcopydb command.

-This section is not allowed when the section include-only-table
+This section is not allowed when the section include-only-table is

 used.